davidfloyd91/final-flatiron-project/README.md

 + `$ bundle`
 + `$ rails s`

 The database will run at `localhost:3000`.
+It is configured to run Postgres [todo].

 #### IMPORTANT